Benefits

 This also applies when your working hours gradually increase during a period of fewer than 12 months.
 The period when your working hours are gradually increased must be a part of your activity plan.

-NAV can reduce AAP if we find that you could have worked more than you are doing.
+Nav can reduce AAP if we find that you could have worked more than you are doing.
 If there are circumstances in your employment scheme that make it difficult to carry out the activities and thus make use of your ability to work, you will still receive a full work assessment allowance.

 As a rule, in order to be entitled to AAP, you must attend work-oriented activities.
 However, you may be entitled to AAP as a transitional benefit during certain periods.

-You can receive AAP while you and NAV are creating an activity plan.
+You can receive AAP while you and Nav are creating an activity plan.
 Read more about the activity plan.

 You may receive AAP while you are waiting for treatment or to join an employment scheme.